apekshakulkarni011/Food_Ordering_System/README.md

-This Project is Created by Apeksha Kulkarni
+Created by Apeksha Kulkarni
 # Food_Ordering_System
-An online food ordering system allows your business to accept and manage orders placed online for delivery or takeaway.
+I've Use Django Fremwork for creating An online food ordering system this can allows your business to accept and manage orders placed online for delivery or takeaway.
 Customers browse a digital menu, either on an app or website and place and pay for their order online.

 # Run the Following Commands on Your Terminal